timbitz/Whippet.jl/README.md

 cd Whippet.jl
 julia dependencies.jl
 ```
+(note: deprecated syntax `warnings` for dependent packages can be ignored.)

 ### 3) Build an index.
 You need your genome sequence in fasta, and a gene annotation file in GTF or Refflat format.
 Default annotation supplied for hg19 GENCODEv25 TSL1-level transcriptome.